CameraStuff "In the Limelight" Interview #1: Fulufhelo Mashige

 Sony A7III, Canon 5D Mark IV, 70-200mm, 50mm, 24mm, Godox AD600, Godox V1, Godox 200.

-Finish this sentence: I create because...
+Finish this sentence: "I create because..."

-Creativity has the power to inspire, connect, and leave a lasting impact on people.
+creativity has the power to inspire, connect, and leave a lasting impact on people.

-What's your favourite spot in SA to shoot?
+What is your favourite spot in SA to shoot?

 My favourite spot has to be the Cape coastline, anywhere along the stretch from Camps Bay through to Cape Point.
 It's one of those places that feels like it was designed for storytelling.
 You get everything in one place: dramatic mountains, open ocean, golden beaches, winding roads, and those insane sunsets that change the entire mood of your frame in minutes.
 One moment you're shooting clean editorial visuals with Table Mountain in the background, and the next you're capturing raw, cinematic coastal energy with waves crashing behind your subject.
 What makes it even more special is how versatile it is.
 High-fashion editorial, lifestyle content, cinematic car shoots along Chapman's Peak, intimate golden-hour portraits on the beach, all within a short drive of each other.

-What's your pre-shoot ritual?
+What is your pre-shoot ritual?

 I pray, then I like taking off my shoes to feel the ground better, and I talk to myself a lot to get an idea of how the day will go in my head.
 Then we jam some music.

-Funny enough, I log into CameraStuff and see what we can buy next for the next couple of shoots.
-Then end up buying food.
+"Funny enough I log into CameraStuff and see what we can buy next for the next couple of shoots.
+Then end up buying food."

 Shoot done, client loved it.
 How do you celebrate?